callpraths/callpraths.github.io/_drafts/geo-feature-study.md

   measure (m) at the given point.
 These are not applicable to _geo_ as _geo_ only supports 2D geometries. _geos_ supports 3D geometries (with a z-dimension) but has no notion of a measure.
 - Functions related to curves (with non-linear interpolation between points) and surfaces (3D non-linear surfaces).
-  These are not applicable to _geo_ and _geos_ as neither library implements non-linear geometries.
+  These are not applicable to _geo_ and _geos_ as neither library supports non-linear geometries.
 - A method to obtain the amount of memory consumed by a geometry.
 Not available in _geo_ and _geos_.

 Beyond these, _PostGIS_ provides some convenience functions that are easy to implement using those available in _geo_